-The Senior Van provides free transportation for Essex residents aged 60 or older anywhere in Essex on Monday through Friday from 9 a.m. to 4 p.m. and Sundays from 9 a.m. to noon.
+The Senior Van provides free transportation for Essex residents aged 60 or more anywhere in Essex Monday through Friday from 9 a.m.-4 p.m. and Sundays from 9 a.m.12 p.m.
 To make a reservation, call 878-6940 the previous business day between 9 and 11:45 a.m.

 Baby slams were bid and made by the following people recently: Marge Shepard, Ariel Tose, Shirley Briggs, Gerry Follansbee, Donna Powell, Nancy Smith, Loretta Masi and Anne Kennison.
 Congratulations to all those who were dealt remarkable hands and knew what to do with them.